SyntEO: Synthetic Data Set Generation for Earth Observation and Deep Learning -- Demonstrated for Offshore Wind Farm Detection: Discussion

 \section{Discussion}

-The ontology in SyntEO is, as stated earlier, a complex set of rules for a representative description of the investigated object and its common context.
+The ontology in SyntEO is a complex set of rules for a representative description of the investigated object and its common context.
 Hence, one could ask why this set of rules is not employed in a rule-based classification.
 Furthermore, the core concepts of SyntEO like the H-resolution model \cite{strahler1986on}, hierarchically nested scene elements \cite{wu1995hierarchy} and the usage of auxiliary data coming from the GIS domain to investigate remote sensing images \cite{lang2006bridging} are together with a rule-based approach driven by expert knowledge characteristics of Geographic Object Base Image Analysis (GEOBIA) \cite{blaschke2010object, blaschke2014geographic, lang2019geobia}.
-The SyntEO approach was inspired by works from this field.
-However, in comparision to a typical GEOBIA workflow, SyntEO does not rely on pre-segmentation before classification since feature extraction is part of the training that also optimises for classification and unifies this in a single model.
-Neither does it use thresholds in a rule-based approach directly, both of which are issues of GEOBIA and often mentioned why such approaches are less spatial transferable and partly rely on heavy fine-tuning by an expert.
-In order to avoid these limitations, in SyntEO, the expert knowledge is intensively used during dataset generation and strongly influences the otherwise purely data-driven deep learning approach.
-The deep learning model, which is optimised upon a SyntEO dataset, indirectly learns a combination of expert knowledge, auxiliary data, and underlying features coming from their final spatio-temporal composition.
-This way, the entire SyntEO workflow and final deep learning model training is a hybrid approach of expert knowledge-driven and data-driven image analysis \cite{arvor2019ontologies}.
+Works from this field inspired the SyntEO approach.
+However, compared to a typical GEOBIA workflow, SyntEO does not rely on pre-segmentation before classification since feature extraction is part of the training that also optimises for classification and unifies this in a single model.
+Neither does it use thresholds in a rule-based approach directly, both of which are issues of GEOBIA and often mentioned why such approaches are less spatial transferable and partly rely on heavy fine-tuning by an expert \cite{arvor2019ontologies}.
+In order to avoid these limitations, in SyntEO, the expert knowledge is intensively used during data set generation and strongly influences the otherwise purely data-driven deep learning approach.
+The deep learning model, which is optimised upon a SyntEO data set, indirectly learns a combination of expert knowledge, auxiliary data, and underlying features coming from their final spatio-temporal composition.
+This way, the entire SyntEO workflow and final deep learning model training is a hybrid approach of expert knowledge-driven and data-driven image analysis.
 SyntEO can thus be classified as an approach on the interface between rule-based image analysis on one side and deep learning and Big-EO data on the other side.